Mellurboo/livefs/README.md

 # LiveFS : Simple C HTTP File Server
 Livefs is a small C HTTP file server that enables users to download files via their browser, what makes livefs unique is its implementation of permissions.

+For the future I aim to add more advanced features such as encryption and actual web pages to display links to the files at this point
+I will be able to add simple file pre-viewing.

+> [!CAUTION]
+> Due to the pre-view nature of this program, it is reccomended to be used in LAN environments only until later security updates. expose to the internet at your own risk.

 ## Permissions Philosophy
 > [!IMPORTANT]
 > Below is not currently implemented and is still a consept, everything is subject to change however the core consept should remain the same right up until it is finished!